dlr-ft-gla/GLA-Benchmark/README.md

 ### Welcome to the CRM GLA Benchmark repository!

 This is a highly representative benchmark for lidar-based gust load alleviation.
-It includes an linear servoelastic model of the Common Research model (CRM), a surrogate model of a Doppler lidar wind sensor, and a wind reconstruction algorithm.
+It includes a linear aeroelastic model of the Common Research model (CRM), a surrogate model of a Doppler lidar wind sensor, and a wind reconstruction algorithm.

 It is described in a paper presented at AIAA SciTech 2022: [Gust Load Control Design Challenge Including Lidar Wind measurements and Based on the Common Research Model](https://doi.org/10.2514/6.2022-1934))